mastodon/fediverse_auxiliary_service_provider_specifications/debug/v0.1/debug_provider.md

 [Fediverse Auxiliary Service Provider](../../general/v0.1/) that is meant to ease integration of FASP into fediverse software.

-It offers capabilities that allow testing general FASP and server interaction.

-Both the provider and the instance SHOULD log calls to these APIs and present this information to the instance administrator.

 It is meant to aid in developing provider integrations into existing fediverse software and to debug issues with provider setup in general.